Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - You have to install active directory services on the virtual machine.
 Change the ip address from dynamic to static
     - Once the syncronization is complete, the users are added from the active directory domain
     - Main benifits are that you can avoid user duplicates.
 The Azure premesis can syncronize with Azure Active directory
+    - Note that the flow of syncronization is always from the premesis AD to Azure AD and not from Azure AD to premesis